Nessaja

 "Nessaja" is a song written by Peter Maffay and Rolf Zuckowski from the musical Tabaluga released in 1983 on the album Tabaluga oder die Reise zur Vernunft.
-German band Scooter released a version as single on 8 April 2002.
+German band Scooter released a version as a single on 8 April 2002.
 It features as a bonus track on the group's first live album, Encore: Live and Direct, and was the first Scooter single to feature newest member at that time Jay Frog.
 The pitch shifted female vocals are performed by Nicole Sukar.
 "Nessaja" became Scooter's first and only number-one single in Germany and reached number two in Austria, Norway, and Romania.
 In the United Kingdom, the song peaked at number four on the UK Singles Chart.

 Music video

-The music video for Nessaja opens with a limousine pulling up outside a large white mansion.
+The music video for "Nessaja" opens with a limousine pulling up outside a large white mansion.
 Women in dresses and men in suits get out of the car and go inside the house.
 Many people are waiting for a 'show' to start behind a red curtain.
 When the music starts, H.P.
 Baxxter comes out from behind the curtain and starts rapping.
 The people start dancing and then there are some shots of women dressed in underwear and rabbit ears in the same room (although it is empty).
 The video comes back to Scooter for a while, then cuts back to the two women, who are now topless.
-The women are later seen in bathtubs, again naked.
+The women are later seen in bathtubs, now wearing bikinis.
 The rest of the video shows H.P.
 Baxxter rapping and people dancing and partying.
 At the end of the video there is confetti on the floor and everyone is asleep, apart from Scooter, who then leave in a limousine.